yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 - [Foundry](https://github.com/nicolasgarcia214/damn-vulnerable-defi-foundry)

 # Yearn Vaults & Smart Contract Integrations
 Yearn’s core product is the Vault (also known as yVault) — a set-it-and-forget-it yield aggregator running on top of DeFi’s yield-generating protocols like Compound, Aave, Curve, and Convex.
-Most of the core functionality such as deposit, withdraw, borrow, repay, or flashloan occurs in the XX contract ().
-For a breakdown of V2 features see the contract overview or dive even deeper with the V2 Technical Paper.

 ## Getting Started

 #### Starter Kit

-Here's an example for integrating V2 vaults and ERC-4626.
+Here's an example of integrating V2 vaults and ERC-4626.

 https://github.com/storming0x/ystarter-foundry-kit